 AFSB is the second phase of the exam.
 Candidates who clear the written exam will receive the call letters for AFSB Interview round.
 Selected Candidates will be called at one of the Air Force Selection Board.

 - Flying candidates will go for CPSS and PABT tests.
 In AFSB the medical may not take place immediately after the selection.
-You will be given a date for the medical.
-Ask the board for the procedure when in doubt.
+Candidates will be given a date for the medical.
+Candidates can ask the board for the procedure when in doubt.

 AFSB Selection Process

 STAGE-I is a screening test.
 Those who qualify STAGE-I are eligible to undergo STAGE-II testing.

 All STAGE-I qualified candidates undergo following tests as part of STAGE-II testing during next four to five days.
 Fifth day is for CPSS testing (Flying branch).

 - Psychological Tests are written tests that are conducted by a Psychologist.

 - Group Tests are interactive indoor and outdoor activities which are a combination of mental and physical work.

 - Interview involves a personal conversation with an Interviewing Officer.